Lissy93/dashy/docs/getting-started.md

 For all available options, and to learn more, see the [Docker Run Docs](https://docs.docker.com/engine/reference/commandline/run/)

+You can also build and deploy the Docker container from source.
+- Get the code: `git clone git@github.com:Lissy93/dashy.git && cd dashy`
+- Edit the `./public/conf.yml` file and take a look at the `docker-compose.yml`
+- Start the container: `docker compose up`

 ### Deploy from Source
 If you do not want to use Docker, you can run Dashy directly on your host system.
 For this, you will need both [git](https://git-scm.com/downloads) and the latest or LTS version of [Node.js](https://nodejs.org/) installed.